In this article

-Understanding your company's financial statements might be confusing, especially if you're not familiar with accounting or finance.
+Deciphering your company's financial statement data can be challenging, especially if you're not familiar with accounting or finance.

-This article will help you make sense of the basics of analyzing financial statements.
-Use the tips to better understand the health of your business and identify ways to improve it.
+This article will help you learn the basics of how to analyze financial statements.
+Use the tips to better understand your company’s financial health and identify ways to improve it.

 The importance of accurate financial statement analysis